shivani-s0987/SkillForge/README.md

 # SkillForge

-Welcome to the Learnora Backend repository!
-Learnora is an innovative e-learning platform designed for students, tutors, and admins, providing an interactive, collaborative, and engaging learning experience.
+Welcome to the SkillForge Backend repository!
+SkillForge is an innovative e-learning platform designed for students, tutors, and admins, providing an interactive, collaborative, and engaging learning experience.

 ## Overview

-Learnora is a comprehensive platform offering features such as course creation, community-based learning, contests, and more.
+SkillForge is a comprehensive platform offering features such as course creation, community-based learning, contests, and more.
 It supports three main user roles:

 - **Student**: Can purchase or rent courses, take notes, participate in contests, and join discussions.
 - **Tutor**: Can create courses, manage communities, and participate in video chats and group discussions.